 • In the Treeview double-click on the Diagrams layer.
 The diagram properties will be displayed.

-- Select Force/Moment results of shear force Fy in the members. - Click the OK button to display a shear force diagram of stresses in each member with labels on the selected vertical members.
+- Select Force/Moment results of bending moments in the members Mz - Click the OK button to display a bending moment diagram for each member with labels on the selected vertical members.